oresat/oresat-helmholtz/Arduino_Comms/COMMS_README.txt

 General:
 The arduino will initialize the magnetic sensor (if present) and listen on USB-Serial (115200) for one byte messages from the Raspberry PI / Python.
 The Arduino will control 3 H-bridges (X,Y,Z) and interact with a magnetometer (MMC5603).
 Some commands from the PI will recieve a serial data return.

+Things you need to get started:
+- 1. Make sure the Arduino IDE is set to upload to an Arduino Nano Board.
+To check this, go to the Tools tab, and scroll down to board.
+Select "Arduino Nano".
+- 2. Install the Adafruit MMC56x3 library.
+To do this, go to the Sketch tab, scroll down to "Include Library".
+There should be a search bar at the very top left.
+Look for "Adafruit MMC" and the first result is what you will be installing.
+- 3. Make sure the baudrate is set to 115200.

 Note that decode values are case sensitive.The following are the commands the arduino is listening for without any serial data returned: x - Activate X H-bridge in Positive Polarity y - Activate Y H-bridge in Positive Polarity